 Photo credit: Sean Sprague

-The poverty gap is most evident between rural and urban areas where 62 per cent of the rural population are poor compared to 39 per cent in urban areas.
-The is also true in the case of extreme poverty, in rural areas 22 per cent live in extreme poverty compared to 9 per cent in the urban sector.
+The poverty gap is most evident between rural and urban areas: 46.8% of the rural population are poor compared to 28.4% in urban areas.
+The same is also true in the case of extreme poverty: in rural areas 22.8 per cent live in extreme poverty compared to 6.6% in urban areas.

 Rural poverty is of particular concern given that poverty and exclusion in rural areas has traditionally been one of the root causes of socio-political violence in the country and continues to be an important conflict accelerator.

 One area where rural inequality is most profoundly expressed is in the inequitable distribution of land.
-Land concentration in Colombia is biased towards large landowners at the expense of rural small-scale farmers: 0.4 per cent of landowners own 61 per cent of rural land.
+Land concentration in Colombia is biased towards large landowners at the expense of rural small-scale farmers: 0.4% of landowners own 61% of rural land.

 Photo credit: CAFOD